Dick Turpin (boxer)

-Dick Turpin (26 November 1920 – 7 July 1990) was an English middleweight boxer.
+Lionel "Dick" Turpin (26 November 1920 – 7 July 1990) was an English middleweight boxer.
 He was British and Commonwealth middleweight champion, reputedly being the first black fighter to win a British boxing title.
 He was elder brother and trainer of the more famous Randolph Turpin, who became world middleweight champion after beating Sugar Ray Robinson in 1951.

 Dick was the son of Lionel Turpin who had been born in British Guyana and his wife, Beatrice Elizabeth Whitehouse.
 He had two brothers Jack, who was a featherweight and Randolph, a middleweight.

 Professional career

 Turpin fought his first professional bout in March 1939 against Jimmy Griffiths, in Coventry.
 He lost on points over ten rounds.

 He went on to build up a domestic record of 86 fights with 68 wins, 12 losses, 5 draws and one no-contest, before his first title fight.
 This was for the Commonwealth middleweight title, in May 1948, and was against Richard Bos Murphy of New Zealand.
 Turpin won the fight, at Coventry, by a knockout in the first round to become Commonwealth champion.

 In his next bout, on 28 June 1948, Turpin fought Vince Hawkins for his British middleweight title.
 The fight was held at Villa Park, Birmingham and Turpin won on points over fifteen rounds.
 He now held both the British and Commonwealth middleweight titles.